 It was also great to see the return of Krona and Relic who choose an opportunistic moment to return to the series.
 Bunn also gives us confirmation that Mogo is alive, but not so well, setting the agenda for the final issue of this series next month.
 The pace of this issue is fast and as I read the issue I wondered if Bunn felt rushed to get the characters from point A to point B so that they could be handed off to Tom Taylor.
 Not that the issue skimped anything, but compared to the pacing we’ve seen with this series so far it seems like we’ve entered a race to the finish line here.

 Where I think that carries some impact with this issue comes with the death of a Green Lantern that isn’t given any room to breath and ends up reading like a minor event.
 The character frankly deserves more that what little of a death scene we get here, in fact it’s almost little more than a footnote.
 What perhaps bothers me even more is that none of the escaping Lanterns seem to care enough to bring the body with them for a proper disposal.
 I realize they are in a fight for their lives but letting the situation change the Green Lanterns is beneath them.
 Loosing you honor for a fallen comrade in the heat of battle in my opinion is a cheap way out for beings who are supposed to be the best of the best of their respective species.

 Green Lantern: The Lost Army #5 is an action packed issue which serves up plenty of action and great character moments.
-There are a few bumps in the road which may be the result of trying to hurry this series towards next month's final issue and there are still no answers to many of the questions raised since the series began.
-Three out of five lanterns.
+There are a few bumps in the road which may be the result of trying to hurry this series towards next month’s final issue and there are still no answers to many of the questions raised since the series began.
+Six out of ten lanterns.